Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-A-PA.md

 artifact: "CrimsonWitchofFlames"
 affiliation: "Knights of Favonius"
 weapon: "SkywardHarp"
+content: As the only remaining Outrider of the Knights of Favonius, she is always ready to help the citizens of Mondstadt — whether it be something simple or perhaps a more challenging task.
+tags: ["1.0", "character", "mondstadt"]
+type: Bow

 ---

-As the only remaining Outrider of the Knights of Favonius, she is always ready to help the citizens of Mondstadt — whether it be something simple or perhaps a more challenging task.